yinloonkhor/CVPR2026-EffiMiniVLM/README.md

 ## Cite this repository

-If this repo or my tutorial on backbone customization helps your research, please kindly star this repo and cite our paper 😄 The preprint can be found [here](https://arxiv.org/pdf/2604.03172)!
+If this repo helps your research, please kindly star this repo and cite our paper 😄 The preprint can be found [here](https://arxiv.org/pdf/2604.03172)!

 ```bash
 @InProceedings{khor2026cvprw,